Hayward Animal Shelter: Cory - 96.5 KOIT

-Cory is an outgoing, 10 years young sweetheart with luxurious long buff and white fur.
-He loves head scratches, exploring his new environment and he’ll eventually settle into your lap for a little TLC.
+Cory is an outgoing, 10 years young boy who loves head scratches and exploring his new environment.
 His previous guardian fell on hard times and sadly, had to rehome him.
 Neutered.
-If you are interested in adopting Cory, please call the Hayward Animal Shelter first, at 510-293-7200.
+Info: Hayward Animal Shelter, 510-293-7200.

 For more information CLICK HERE.